microsoft/AzureMonitorAddonForSplunk/README.md

 ## Installation and Configuration ("mostly" automated)

+This add-on requires an Azure Event Hub, Key Vault, Azure AD Service Principal and other configurations to properly integrate Splunk with Azure.
+Creating and configuring the Azure resources can be accomplished using one of the scripts available in the `.\scripts` folder as shown here:

+* Windows users can use the PowerShell script `.\scripts\azure-setup.ps1`.
+Proceed to the section [Azure configuration for Windows users](#powershell).
+* Linux and Mac users can use the Bash script `.\scripts\azure-setup.sh`.
+Proceed to the section [Azure configuration for Linux / Mac users](#bash).

+### <a name="powershell"></a>Azure configuration for Windows users ###

 1. Open `.\scripts\azure-setup.ps1`.
 Replace the variables at the top of the script with values from your environment.
    * `$subscriptionId` : Your Azure subscription Id.
    * `$tenantId` : The tenant / directory Id for your Azure subscription.